jczetta/jczetta.github.io/index.md

 ---

 I’m a software engineer, a team manager, and a teacher.
-I love being part of great teams and I like to have a role in building tech that makes people’s lives easier, better, or more fun.
+I love being part of great teams and I like to have a role in building tech that makes people’s lives easier or better by some definition.
 I especially enjoy being part of teams who learn from each other, try new things, and ship – both at companies/orgs and in the classroom.
 I live in (and love) New York City.

 I've been: